-The Five Points MARTA station is directly connected to Underground Atlanta where you’ll find touristy shops, food court, a handful of restaurants and the Peach Drop on New Year’s Eve.
+The Five Points MARTA station is directly connected to Underground Atlanta where you’ll find touristy shops, food court, a handful of restaurants and The Masquerade.
 Follow the signs pointing to “Street” from the train platform and use the Peachtree Street exit.
 After going through the fare gate, immediately turn right for a tunnel to Underground Atlanta.

 5. Peachtree Center